Creative Cloud All Apps

 “The reflector is one of my favorite tools for flower photography, especially outside.
 It’s handy for filling in shadows,” says Boyd.
 “Because you’re getting a lot of low angles and shadows, it helps to redirect the sunlight.”

 Create memorable shots of beautiful flowers using these flower photography tips and tricks.

 “I like to shoot at sunset or sunrise.
 Those are the better times,” says Braught.
 “But flower photography is forgiving, because you can also take shots in the middle of the day and play with the shadows.”

 Accidents can bring about interesting results.
 “Not every photo is going to be technically perfect, and sometimes your best ones aren’t,” says Braught.
 “You can capture movement or blur that brings in some other emotion you wouldn’t normally get.”

 Use a spray bottle to add water droplets.
 Frame your lens with plastic wrap as a diffuser for dreamy light distortion.
 Create lens flare by holding fallen flower petals near the edge of the lens.
 Refract the light shining onto the flower with a prism or fractal lens.
 “It’s always fun to experiment,” says Braught.
 “Anything see-through can be held in front of your lens to distort things in unique ways.”

-Flowers are a model even the shiest photographer can direct.
-And their colours and textures are a playground for getting better at photographic techniques and camera settings.
+Flowers are a model even the shyest photographer can direct.
+And their colors and textures are a playground for getting better at photographic techniques and camera settings.
 Learn some of the lessons below through flower photography.

 Composition is key.